henrikkorsgaard/folketingets-aabne-data/README.md

 The goal is to implement a GraphQL microservice for querying the Danish Parliament Open Data.

+## Try it!
+I have added a small http server that will serve the GraphQL endpoint (/graphql) and a simple GraphIQL (/graphiql) front end for exploration.

+Pull and run and explore the data on localhost:8080/graphiql!

 ## Notes

+### Tests
+I mainly run tests to make sure that I cover the contract implied in the GraphQL schema definition and making sure that I can call the database with the individual entities and resolvers.
+I do not verify the structs and data coverage in the resolver queries.
+That will be caught with the schema contract and/or graphIql test.

 ### Data ingestion
 The ingest directory contains a README.md and a series of utilities for ingesting the data from the MS SQLServer backup provided by the [Danish Parliament Open Data initiative](https://www.ft.dk/-/media/sites/ft/pdf/dokumenter/aabne-data/oda-browser_brugervejledning.ashx).
 You can: